Oriole Park at Camden Yards: Non-baseball events

+For much of its history, Camden Yards rarely hosted events beyond baseball games because Orioles owner Peter Angelos objected to uses besides the sport.
+The policy was loosened in the late 2010s as Angelos ceded control of the team to his son John.
+Following Paul McCartney's concert at Camden Yards in 2022, baseball journalist Dan Connolly opined non-baseball events were a boon for the city and team, while Camden Yards is an "entertainment venue that's only used 81 or so times a year.
+If you can fill that space — without damaging the playing surface, of course — do it."

+In October 2025, the Los Angeles Rams held a practice at Oriole Park before their next game in London.
+They played the local Baltimore Ravens the week prior and opted to stay in the area before going to Europe, using Camden Yards rather than M&T Bank Stadium since the latter's field was likely to be damaged from the Rams–Ravens game.
+The Rams covered the ballpark's operating costs.

 Concerts

 Papal Mass

 On October 8, 1995, Pope John Paul II celebrated Mass at Camden Yards as part of his visit to Baltimore, one of the most prominent non-baseball events at Camden Yards.

 Awards and recognitions

-In March 2013, Oriole Park was named the No. 3 ballpark in the U.S. by TripAdvisor.

-On May 6, 1992, Oriole Park received the Urban Design Award Of Excellence from the American institute Of Architects.
+On May 6, 1992, Oriole Park received the Urban Design Award Of Excellence from the American Institute Of Architects.

+In March 2013, Oriole Park was named the third most popular American ballpark by TripAdvisor.

 Attendance

 Between 1992–2000, the Orioles averaged more than 40,000 spectators per game, with a total attendance of 3.71 million persons in the 1997 season.
-Since then, attendance has declined to 1.9 million in the 2009 season.
-The current single game highest attendance record at Camden Yards is 49,828, set on July 9, 2005 against the Boston Red Sox.
-On April 9, 2019, the low-attendance mark was set, when just 6,585 fans watched the Orioles play the Oakland Athletics.
+Attendance gradually declined to 1.73 million in the 2010 season.
+Since then, attendance has improved as the team is more competitive, peaking at 2.46 million in 2014 and 2.28 million in 2024.
+The current single game highest attendance record at Camden Yards is 49,828, set on July 9, 2005, against the Boston Red Sox.
 On April 29, 2015, Camden Yards was practically empty after the riots in Baltimore over Freddie Gray.
 Only two scouts, one scoreboard display operator, the play-by-play commentators for the teams' radio and television networks, and the players showed up to watch, and official attendance was 0.
-This marks the first time in MLB history that the public was not permitted to attend a baseball game.
+This marked the first time in MLB history that the public was not permitted to attend a baseball game.
+Aside from that, a low-attendance mark was set on April 8, 2019, when just 6,585 fans watched the Orioles host the Oakland Athletics.

 On August 19, 2008, the stadium hosted its 50 millionth fan, a milestone reached in just 17 seasons, the fastest park in baseball history to reach such a figure.
-Since opening in 1992, Oriole Park has hosted the third-most number of fans in Major League Baseball, exceeded only by Dodger Stadium and the first Yankee Stadium.
+From 1992 to 2008, Oriole Park has hosted the third-most number of fans in MLB, exceeded only by Dodger Stadium and Yankee Stadium.